Kiuzi/Deep-Learning/README.md

 # Deep-Learning
-This repository includes original and adapted projects from other resources that all involves neural networks algorithm.
+This repository includes original and adapted projects from other resources.